ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/server-and-cloud/csp/azure.md

 ## Connect to your VM instance (Linux)

 These instructions are for Linux-based virtual machines.
-If you are using a Windows-based virtual machine, please jump to the section [here](#windows).
+If you are using a Windows-based virtual machine, please jump to the [Windows section](#windows).

 You can connect to the instance with your preferred SSH client.
 For example if using default `azureuser` username: